Cameroon: Evaluation of Bank Group Assistance to the Agriculture and Rural Development Sector, 1996-2004

 - Prospect for possibilities of co-financing sub-regional projects (agricultural research, food security).
 The FAO pilots the sub-regional food security program.
 The Bank needs to participate in the consolidation of the pilot phase (SP-SFSP).
 The Bank launched an identification study for the Agricultural Research Regional Integration Project (PIRRA).
 Considering IRAD’s achievements, this institution could be retained as the benchmark structure in the implementation of this project.

-Recommendation(s) to the Borrower:
+Recommendation(s) to the Beneficiary:

 - Establish a resource mobilization strategy that will lead to timely availability of counterpart funds